 Do you sell on Amazon?
 If so, Amazon PPC (Pay-per-click) should be a part of your advertising strategy to drive better sales.

 Success in PPC campaigns doesn’t come overnight.
 It’s a continuous process.
 Though the benefits are manifold, Paid Search Advertising is not a child’s play.
-You need to constantly optimize your campaigns with the right metrics.
+You need to constantly optimize your campaigns with the right metrics to prevent click fraud.

 Facts about Amazon PPC